 Monstera 'Thai Constellation' is the other cultivar; it has creamy-yellow variegation.
 The pattern is in much smaller sections scattered across the leaves, reminiscent of stars in a galaxy, hence the starry-themed cultivar name.

 Monstera 'Thai Constellation' with creamy yellow variegated leaves like a galaxy of stars.

 Monstera adansonii is also known as monkey mask

 Pretty much anything labelled as Monstera obliqua won’t be this species but rather the very similar looking M. adansonii or a hybrid.
 M. obliqua is extremely rare, a botanical unicorn that has been documented in the wild less than 20 times ever.
 It has more hole than leaf, over 90% of the surface and is strikingly different from M. adansonii when you compare them directly.

 The leaves of M. obliqua are extremely thin and smooth, comparable to a sheet of paper.
 Whereas in M. adansonii they are thicker and have a slightly rough texture.
 The holes also cover far, far less of the leaf area, around 50%.

 A true Monstera obliqua leaf with over 80% holes by @mickmitty

-It's due to the popularity of Monstera species as houseplants and shops struggling to meet this overwhelming demand that confusion develops.
+It's due to the popularity of Monstera species as houseplants and shops struggling to meet this overwhelming demand that most of the confusion develops.
 Most shops typically care about sales above all else and usually, the correct naming and labelling of plants is not a priority.

-It's really tricky when plants get super popular and when places sell them without proper research, the incorrect names proliferate and cause confusion for all!
+It's really tricky when plants get super popular and when they are sold without proper research, the incorrect names proliferate and cause confusion for all!